mbernste/mbernste.github.io/_posts/eulers_number.md

 Introduction
 ------------

 For me, Euler's number $e = 2.71828\dots$ was a somewhat mysterious number that I sort of took for granted.
 Sadly, it was only very recently that I finally felt like I truly understood this constant.
-Sure, I knew some _facts_ about $e$, but I didn't really understand its _essence_.
+Sure, I knew certain _facts_ about $e$, but I didn't really understand its _essence_.
 For example, I knew that,

 $$\frac{de^x}{dx} = e^x$$